maykar/compact-custom-header/docs/Troubleshooting.md

 <br>
 **Many issues are solved by clearing your cache and refreshing the page.**

-**To be sure that CCH is the source of the issue, disabling it and checking if the issue persists.
-The easiest way to do is to remove or comment out CCH in `resources:`.**
+**To be sure that CCH is the source of the issue, disable it and see if the issue persists.
+The easiest way to do this is to remove or comment out CCH in `resources:`.**
 <br><br>
 Please, read through these docs and search the [HA forum thread](https://community.home-assistant.io/t/compact-custom-header) and [Github issues](https://github.com/maykar/compact-custom-header/issues?utf8=%E2%9C%93&q=is%3Aissue) (open and closed) before posting issues on the forums or Github.